 Multiple persons can collaborate on the same config spreadsheet.

 To initialize your configuration spreadsheet:

-of the configuration template
+Make a copy of the configuration template

 Your spreadsheet needs to be publicly visible.
 You need to share it with the "Anyone with the link = Viewer" option.
 To do this, select the option Share.